Brendanb93/Brendanb93.github.io/index.md

 ---

 ### Betfair Automation NBA Datathon
-1st place in the Betfair NBA Modelling competition winning a prize of $2500 for lowest overall MAE
+1st place in the Betfair NBA Modelling competition using a player based model winning a prize of $2500 for lowest overall MAE

 ---